ApprenticeAI/frapy/docs/topics/asyncio.rst

 .. note:: Other libraries you use may require
           :class:`~asyncio.ProactorEventLoop`, e.g. because it supports
-          subprocesses (this is the case with `playwright`_), so you cannot use them together with Scrapy on Windows (but you should be able to use them on WSL or native Linux).
+          subprocesses (this is the case with `playwright`_), so you cannot use them together with Frapy on Windows (but you should be able to use them on WSL or native Linux).

 .. _playwright: https://github.com/microsoft/playwright-python